minirust/minirust/prelude.md

 /// Basically copies of the `Size` and `Align` types in the Rust compiler.
 /// See <https://doc.rust-lang.org/nightly/nightly-rustc/rustc_target/abi/struct.Size.html>
 /// and <https://doc.rust-lang.org/nightly/nightly-rustc/rustc_target/abi/struct.Align.html>.
+///
+/// `Size` is essentially a `BigInt` newtype that is always in-bounds for both
+/// signed and unsigned `PTR_SIZE` (i.e., it is in the range `0..=isize::MAX`).
+/// `Size::from_bytes` and the checked arithmetic operations return `None`
+/// when the result would be out-of-bounds.
-type Size;
+/// `Align` is additionally always a power of two. type Size;
 type Align;

+/// The size of a pointer.
+const PTR_SIZE: Size;

 /// Whether an integer value is signed or unsigned. enum Signedness {